ComPDFKit/compdfkit-pdf-sdk-android/README.md

 ## 1.3 License

 ComPDFKit PDF SDK is a commercial SDK, which requires a license to grant developer permission to release their apps.
 Each license is only valid for one application ID in development mode.
 Other flexible licensing options are also supported, please contact [our marketing team](mailto:support@compdf.com) to know more.
 However, any documents, sample code, or source code distribution from the released package of ComPDFKit PDF SDK to any third party is prohibited.

+# 2 Get Started

+It is easy to embed  ComPDFKit PDF SDK in your Android application with a few lines of Java code.
+Takes just a few minutes and gets started.

+The following sections introduce the structure of the installation package, how to run a demo, and how to make an Android app in Java with ComPDFKit PDF SDK.

+## 2.1 Requirements

+ComPDFKit PDF SDK is supported on Android devices running API level 19 or newer and targeting the latest stable Android version 4.4 or higher.
+Furthermore, ComPDFKit PDF SDK requires apps to enable Java 8 language features to build.

+- Android Studio 3.2 or newer (support AndroidX).
+- Project specifications.
+  - A `minSdkVersion` of `19` or higher.
+  - A `compileSdkVersion` of `30` or higher.
+  - A `targetSdkVersion` of `30` or higher.
+  - Android ABI(s): x86, x86_64, armeabi-v7a, arm64-v8a.